Materialism Breeds Unhappiness

 Material Possessions: Artificial Symbols of Happiness

-The Continuous Cycle of Materialism
+The Cycle of Materialism

 Materialism Breeds Discontentment

 This is why materialism breeds discontentment.
-Materialism prevents you from addressing issues in your life which will lead to actual, real happiness.
-When you are materialistic, you start seeking your satisfaction in your material possessions.
-However, physical goods can only act as a temporary, artificial placeholder to cover up your gaps.
+Materialism prevents you from addressing issues that will lead to real happiness.
+When you are materialistic, you base your satisfaction on material possessions.
+However, physical goods only act as a temporary placeholder to cover up your gaps.
 They are impermanent and external.
 They are not who you are.
-While the physical goods will change and be discarded eventually over time, you don’t.
-You are the constant that will always remain.
-The issues inside of you will always be there unless you address it.
-Instead of looking outwards toward material goods, you need to address these issues from inside out.

 Breaking Out Of Materialism